 The movie is about a homeless boy who lives alone in a railway station in Paris as he tries to understand the automaton that his father possessed.
 The story also ties into the work of one of the first successful filmmakers, Georges Melies.

 The Spiderwick Chronicles is an adaptation of the children’s book series by Tony DiTerlizzi and Holly Black.

 Mark Waters (Mean Girls) directs the film where Freddie Highmore stars as twin boys Jared and Simon, who move to the family’s ancestral home with their mother (Mary Louise Parker) and sister (Sarah Bolger).

 In the new home, Jared finds an old book written by one of his ancestors, Arthur Spiderwick – a Field guide about all the fairies he has encountered.
-Soon, Jared can see these creatures, but this also opens a door where goblins try to invade his world.
+Soon, Jared can see these creatures, but this also opens a door where goblins invade his world.

 The Little Prince (2015)